-Once you make a Whiskey Burger, you might never make plain hamburgers again!
+Once you make this Whiskey Burger, you’ll never make plain hamburgers again!
 Whiskey gives these hamburger patties the most delicious flavor!

 I am talking game-changing hamburger recipe here.

 These Whiskey Burgers are hamburger patties that are soaked in whiskey and garlic.
 Yes, I said soaked in whiskey.
 I have your attention now, right?